Emmanuel Bourgaud

 Emmanuel Bourgaud (born 25 October 1987) is a French professional footballer who plays for Olympique Saumur FC as a midfielder.

 Career

 Bourgaud began his career with Angers in 2005, where he made 51 appearances in Ligue 2, the second tier of the French football league system.
 He spent time on loan with Créteil in 2011, before being transferred to Vendée Poiré sur Vie later in the year.
-Bourgaud scored a late second goal in a 2–1 away win against Reims, to promote Amiens in the 2016–17 Ligue 2.
+He scored a late second goal in a 2–1 away win against Reims, to promote Amiens in the 2016–17 Ligue 2.